nczmoo/dcs100/readme.md

         It makes me question if you really even need all of that other stuff above it or if it can just have plain text showing the new additions
-    x Show what the player won in plain text directly above reel
+    x Show what the player won in plain text directly above reel x ui.store log is populating before win is populating ui x reels caption not poulating with wins x repair armor not automatically being drunk when armor is at 0

     checkboxes look weird
     sound